-- Convenience of setting up online: Traditional banks requires a visit to one of their branches to open a bank account.
+- The convenience of setting up online: Traditional banks require a visit to one of their branches to open a bank account.
 On the other hand, neobanks enable businesses to open bank accounts online.

-- Software integration to reduce operating costs: Neobanks digitise all banking information and processes which can be transferred to other business software.
-For example, digital information retained by the neobank could be shared with accounting software, facilitating the accounting process by automating it and reducing costs involved.
+- Software integration to reduce operating costs: Neobanks digitize all banking information and processes which can be transferred to other business software.
+For example, digital information retained by the neobank could be shared with accounting software, facilitating the accounting process by automating it, and reducing costs involved.

 - Spotlight on SMEs: Traditional banks conventionally adopt a ‘one-size-fits-all’ approach when it comes to their banking operations and services.
 But this leaves no wiggle room, if your business does not meet the requirements then you will be shown the door, with no effort made to find a suitable alternative.
 Neobanks are much more flexible in their way of operating and focus on a more tailored approach which inevitably offers better support and ultimately boosts your business growth.

 Foreign SMEs in Hong Kong

 For SME owners who are not located in Hong Kong, alternative banking may be the most convenient and efficient banking solution as it does not require them to travel to Hong Kong to open a bank account or manage their banking affairs(check our article on how to open a business account).

 Not to mention that the lower transaction fees, reduced foreign exchange commissions, and better customer support are also appealing incentives to go down the route of alternative banking.

 Our service is 100% online and it only takes 10 minutes to apply for a business account on Statrys.

 - Platform 100% digital: no need to visit a branch

 - 10 minutes of your time – skip your next coffee break, and you will have finished the application